 - The upper is created with Microfiber and Kevlar for durability.
-Its flex insert, tongue and collar is made of a one-piece elastic fabric, lined with a stretchy Gore-Tex material.
-An integrated gaiter, a helix rubber rand and a pull tab are added too.
+Its flex insert, tongue, and the collar are made of a one-piece elastic fabric, lined with stretchy Gore-Tex material.
+An integrated gaiter, a helix rubber rand, and a pull tab are added too.

 This mountaineering boot is designed with the Alpine Tech fit which grants a precise, wrapped feel to perform on challenging terrains.
 It has a roomy toe box to permit natural splaying of the toes for balance and the stretch gaiter also allows for a snugger fit.

 The outsole of the Garmont Tower Extreme LX GTX is the Vibram Mulaz Evo.
 It has a climbing zone at the tip to assist during ascents.
 The central lugs provide 360-degree traction while the widely spaced channels on the side of the sole prevent dirt from building up.
 It also acts as a drainage system.

 A thermal footbed with Primaloft 200 gram insulation tops the inside of the Tower Extreme LX GTX.
 A progressive lasting board with varying thickness is added for a uniform rigidity and flexibility regardless of the boot size.

 This mountaineering boot has a 2.5 mm microporous layer for a more comfortable environment.
 It is partnered with a nylon and fiberglass insole which has air vents to eliminate extra weight and maximize heat retention.
 Tech PU inserts at the heel make the boot crampon-ready and its dual-density expanded PU midsole renders a cushioned and stable ride.